Taskkill/snippet_runner_js/README.md

   {
     console: {
       log(content) {
-        // here you can do wathever you like with content alert(content)
+        // here you can do whatever you like with content alert(content)
       }
     }
   }
 )
 ```
-the above code snippet contains execution of console.log, but we redefined console.log for snippet using `traps` object, thus in reality, alert will be called as result of evaluating snippet code
+the above code snippet contains execution of `console.log`, but we redefined `console.log` for our snippet using `traps` object, thus in reality, `alert` will be called inside our trap as a result of evaluating snippet code

 you can use traps to override virtually any variable